Ultimate Guide to Buying a Vacation Condo or Second Home in Miami

 • Vacation Home.
 Having a second home in Miami would mean having a permanent winter escape.
 It’s easier to step out for a vacation when you know you’re simply coming back home.
 It also saves you the time and money spent on hotel bookings.
 Not to mention, having the power to extend or cut-short your vacation without any financial implications simply adds to the fun.

 • Retirement Refuge.
 Some people like to get an early start on their retirement plans.
 After all, Miami’s year-round warmth, gorgeous beaches, world-class dining options, art and cultural events make the perfect recipe for a glorious retirement.
-Don’t just take our word for it, Florida ranked No. 1 on both the Best States for Military Retirees and Retirees in general in Wallethub’s 2017 study.
+Don’t just take our word for it.
+Miami is the 5th best city for retirement according to WalletHub's 2023 study.

 • Long-term Investment/Rental Property.
 Adding real estate to your portfolio is one of the best ways to diversify beyond the stock market.
 The big advantage of real estate is that you can make dividends in the form of rental income as your wait for your property value to increase.
 Buying a second home for rental income does just that.
-Especially in a place like Miami that ranked in the World’s 21 Top Luxury Beach Destinations of 2017.
+Especially in a place like Miami where the luxury rental market is extremely competitive, and the latest real estate forecast confirms the time for investing is now.

 In fact, all of the above can be turned into rental property when vacant, so your home makes you money while you’re away.